 Economics (School of Business Administration)

-Emphasis within the major: analysis of domestic and international business, finance and economic issues
+Analysis of domestic and international business, finance and economic issues

 For the economics program offered by the College of Arts and Sciences, please refer to the Economics (College of Arts and Sciences) page.